webplatform/docs/guides/html_tables/index.md

 * <code>&lt;table&gt;&lt;/table&gt;</code>:  The <code>&lt;table&gt;</code> wrapper element tells the browser that the content is a table.
 * <code>&lt;tr&gt;&lt;/tr&gt;</code>:  The <code>&lt;tr&gt;</code> element establishes a table row.
 This allows the browser to organize any content between the <code>&lt;tr&gt;</code> and <code>&lt;/tr&gt;</code> tags in a horizontal fashion; that is, in rows.
 * <code>&lt;td&gt;&lt;/td&gt;</code>: The <code>&lt;td&gt;</code> element defines the table data cell or each individual "box" for content within the row.
 Only use as many <code>&lt;td&gt;</code> table cells as needed for actual data.
 Don't use empty <code>&lt;td&gt;</code> cells for white space or padding &mdash; use CSS instead.
-This is not only a good way to separate presentation from structure, but keeping the HTML clean and simple also makes the table easier to understand for people with visual impairments who are using screen readers.
+This is not only a good way to separate presentation from structure, but keeping the HTML clean and simple makes the table easier to understand for people with visual impairments who are using screen readers.

-Note that there is no "table column" (<code>&lt;tc&gt;</code>) element.
+Note that there is no "table column" (<code>&lt;tc&gt;</code>) element in the sample code; in fact, there is no such element in HTML.
 Columns are a logical construct, not a physical one.
-We see columns in a properly constructed table, but they aren't actually coded, merely implied by the alignment of the data cells.
+We seem to see columns in a properly constructed table, but they aren't actually coded, they are merely implied by the alignment of the data cells.

 The basic table elements must be nested as follows: